b23prodtm/balena-sound/README.md

 ![](https://raw.githubusercontent.com/b23prodtm/balena-sound/development/images/balenaSound-logo.png)

-# Bluetooth audio streaming for multimedia players
+# Bluetooth audio streaming for any audio device

 **Starter project enabling you to add bluetooth audio streaming to any old speakers or Hi-Fi using just a Raspberry Pi.**